Pop Culture Madness!

 1983 Pop Culture History

-Someone born in 1983 is a member of three different "generations" - Generation X, Generation Y and Millennials.
+Someone born in 1983 is a member of three different “generations” – Generation X, Generation Y, and Millennials.

-AS of 2017, of the top 20 most watched TV broadcasts in the United States, 19 were Super Bowls, and the other was the 1983 finale of television's M*A*S*H.
+As of 2017, of the top 20 most watched TV broadcasts in the United States, 19 were Super Bowls, and the other was the 1983 finale of television’s M*A*S*H.

-MTV would repudidly have folded in 1983 if Mick Jagger hadn't agreed to say, "I Want My MTV" in front of a camera and allowed it to be used in MTV's iconic "I Want My MTV" ad campaign.
+MTV would reputedly have folded in 1983 if Mick Jagger hadn’t agreed to say, “I Want My MTV” in front of a camera and allowed it to be used in MTV’s iconic “I Want My MTV” ad campaign.
 That ad campaign saved the network from ruin.

 In 1983, 90% of US media was controlled by fifty companies; today, 90% is controlled by just six companies.